zlundgren23/git-essential-training-5988161/gitStatusDemo.md

 More content

-this is a new line
+this is a new line, specifically for linkedin learning